iconify/website/docs/api/cdn.md

 This tutorial is a part of [Iconify API hosting instructions](./hosting.md).

 What is CDN?
 CDN is short for content delivery network.
-It is set of servers spread out across the globe, that deliver content to visitor as fast as possible.
+It is a set of servers spread out across the globe that deliver content to a visitor as fast as possible.
 AnyCast DNS connects visitors to the closest server.

 This tutorial is intended to be used if you are setting up your custom [Iconify API](./index.md) and want to take advantage of CDN.